DeadpooHackes/Browser_wecam-hack-/README.md

-rpi setup with ngrock setup
+rasberrypi  setup with ngrock setup